Danodya/pyslides/README.md

 ### Spotlight and Highlight Modes

 Use the spotlight and highlight features to emphasize areas of your slide.
 Adjust the spotlight size with `+` and `-` keys.

+### Zoom mode

+Use the zoom feature to specifically display an area of the slide to the audience. use `ctrl` + `mouse wheel` for zoom in and zoom out.

 ## Custom Transitions